 The SJC also saw that there was no way for the shareholders to work around the deadlocked directors.
 The company’s governing documents had no buy-sell agreement, and the alternative dispute resolution provision required the parties to agree to an arbitrator, which the SJC felt certain would never happen.
 Last, the SJC found that the stalemate between directors “cast a cloud” on the future of the company and threatened irreparable injury.

 Ultimately, the SJC concluded that the directors had reached a state of “true deadlock” under Mass.
 Gen. Laws ch.
 156D, § 14.30.
 It also determined that dissolution of the company was a potential-but not compulsory-remedy, returning the case to the trial court to fashion an appropriate solution.

 Of note, a buy-sell agreement in the company’s governing documents could have avoided this bitter court battle.
 In fact, the shareholders did try to buy each other out, but didn’t agree on the value of their respective shares.
 Worse still, their alternate dispute resolution method required them to agree on an arbitrator at a time when they couldn’t agree on anything at all.

 Your business doesn’t have to go the way of Koshy.
 Make sure you have a plan in place if your directors reach an impasse, and dodge the bullet of true deadlock.
-For information on business planning best practices, buy-sell agreements or other business matters, contact Attorney Samantha M. Vasques at 401-824-5100 or email [email protected].
+For information on business planning best practices, buy-sell agreements or other business matters, contact Attorney Samantha M. Vasques at or email .
 We welcome your comments, questions and suggestions.